 In the Beginning Was the Womb: Bag Lady Syndrome

-What’s Love Got to Do With it: Male/ Female Relationships Guidance
+What’s Love Got to Do With it: Male/ Female Relationship

 The Force and Power of Prayer

-Time Management: The Keys to Balancing New Life
+Time Management: The Struggle for Balancing With New Life

 Conflict Resolution Workshops and Mother and Daughter Mediation